FrederikTobner/JANUS/Documentation/Code-Organization/Module-Structure.md

 ### 2. No Circular Dependencies

-**Circular dependencies are bugs.** If module A depends on B and B depends on A, you've fucked up your abstraction layers.
+**Circular dependencies indicate incorrect abstraction layering.** If module A depends on B and B depends on A, the module boundaries are incorrectly designed.

-Dependencies go **one direction**:
+Dependencies must flow in **one direction**:

 ```
            ┌──────────┐